 Meet the Expert

-Carmelia Ray is an online dating expert and celebrity matchmaker.
-She's also an author and certified dating coach who co-hosts the largest online dating, date coaching and matchmaking conference in the world called iDate.
+• Carmelia Ray is an online dating expert and celebrity matchmaker.
+She's an author and certified dating coach who co-hosts iDate, the largest online dating, date coaching, and matchmaking conference in the world.

 The Pros and Cons of Texting

 Similarly, there are some conversations that are better off having over the phone or in-person.
-Take it from relationship expert Lisa Concepcion of LoveQuest Coaching.
+Take it from relationship expert Lisa Concepcion.
 "My rule of thumb is, if you can't express something in two easy sentences, then it's too heavy a topic for text.
 Pick up the phone and have a conversation," Concepcion says.

 Don't Start a Text Conversation This Way

-Ray adds, "You also want to absolutely avoid statements that are sexually explicit in nature, unless that is your only goal.
-Initial texting conversations should always be light-hearted, inspirational, inquisitive, and fun to create a friendly and engaging open dialogue."
+Ray adds, "You also want to absolutely avoid statements that are sexually explicit in nature unless that is your only goal.
+Initial texting conversations should always be lighthearted, inspirational, inquisitive, and fun to create a friendly and engaging open dialogue."
+Be sure to also steer clear of cliche topics of conversation.
+Making a comment about the nice weather is not going to move the conversation along very much.
 Other things to be mindful of when texting someone new?
 Your tone, use of emojis, and when the text conversation is over.
 Says Ray, "Some people like to text forever and you may not be in a space or time to do that.
 Always have a plan to politely end your communication."

 Text Conversation Starters

-Below, use this list of 30 conversation starters to jump-start your next text thread with someone new:
+Use this list of 33 conversation starters to jump-start your next text thread with someone new:

 What do you have planned this weekend?